jenipherzjw/cgtools_lipid/README.md

 PLEASE CITE US!
 ------------------------------------------------------------------------------
-If you use CGTools and obtain scientific results that you publish, we would ask you to acknowledge the usage of GTools by referencing
+If you use CGTools and obtain scientific results that you publish, we would ask you to acknowledge the usage of CGTools by referencing

 [1] Z.-J. Wang, M. Deserno.
 A systematically coarse-grained solvent-free model for quantitative phospholipid bilayer simulations.